Northern Rockies

 Teton Science Schools serves as the anchor for our Northern Rockies hub.

-Teton Science Schools, a national leader in place-based education, anchors our Northern Rockies hub, which is centered around meaningful rural place-based education.
-TSS has campuses in Jackson, Wyoming and Victor, Idaho, and it also serves schools throughout the country with its outreach and educator professional development programs.
-Leslie Cook, Interim Head of Professional Learning at Teton Science Schools, serves as the hub contact for the Northern Rockies.
+Teton Science Schools (TSS), a national leader in Place-Based Education, anchors our Northern Rockies hub.
+TSS has campuses in Jackson, Wyoming and Victor, Idaho, and additionally serves schools throughout the country with its outreach and educator professional development programs.
+Leslie Cook, Head of Professional Learning at Teton Science Schools, serves as the hub contact for the Northern Rockies.

-The partnership and work of the Northern Rockies hub site centers on Teton Science Schools’ new Place Network, a collaborative network of K-12 schools that focus on connecting rural schools and communities through place-based education.
-The long-term vision for TSS is a scalable, rural school K-12 model that centers on student-centered place-based education across all curriculum areas.
-To better connect the schools, TSS will be developing a digital network for rural school collaboration.
-RSC will be assisting the TSS program in the establishment of Place Network Schools in each hub.
+The partnership and work of the Northern Rockies Regional Hub centers on Teton Science Schools’ Place Network, a network of K-12 schools that focus on connecting rural schools and communities through Place-Based Education.
+The long-term vision for TSS is a scalable, rural school K-12 model that centers on student-centered, Place-Based Education across all curriculum areas.
+To better connect the schools, TSS will be developing a digital network for rural school collaboration; Rural Schools Collaborative has assisted TSS in the establishment of Place Network Schools.

 Teton Science Schools' Place Network